microscaler/tinkerbell/docs/mdbook/src/adr/0011-Plugin_and_MCP_Tooling_Architecture.md

 ## 🚀 Industry-Leading Capabilities

-This secure, isolated, and extensible plugin and MCP architecture positions Tinkerbell at the forefront of autonomous agentic runtime solutions, significantly exceeding current industry practices in modularity, security, and scalability.
+This secure, isolated, and extensible plugin and MCP architecture positions Tiffany at the forefront of autonomous agentic runtime solutions, significantly exceeding current industry practices in modularity, security, and scalability.

 ---